uschpc/documentation-public/project_filesystem.md

 By adding the `-d` option, new files and directories will have the same ACLs as their parent directory applied at creation.
 The `-R` option will recursively set access.

-If you forget which permissions have been set you can run `getfacl` to check which ACLs have been set:
+If you forget which permissions have been set, you can run `getfacl` to check which ACLs have been set:

 ```
 [ttroj@hpc-login2 new_dir2]$ getfacl test_file